 My research and teaching explore issues of health and well being in urban environments, with a focus on social justice.
-I am active in research on planning and design for physical activity.
-My current research examines features of urban environments that are associated with decreased physical activity and increased obesity and behavioral responses to air pollution in rapidly growing cities in China.
+Recent research examines the features of urban environments that are associated with physical activity for diverse populations, and also investigates the impacts of air pollution on daily life in rapidly growing cities in China.

 University of Wisconsin, Milwaukee

 Day, K. (2018).
 Physical environment correlates of physical activity in developing countries.
 A systematic review, Journal of Physical Activity and Health, 15, 303-314.